qgis/QGIS-Documentation/source/docs/user_manual/managing_data_source/opening_data.rst

 .. tip:: **Use the Browser Panel to speed up loading of database table(s)**

-  Adding DB tables from their ad hoc tab of the :guilabel:`Data Source Manager` dialog to QGIS may sometimes be time consuming as QGIS fetches statistics and properties (e.g. geometry type and field, CRS, number of features) of each table beforehand.
+  Adding DB tables from the :guilabel:`Data Source Manager` may sometimes be time consuming as QGIS fetches statistics and properties (e.g. geometry type and field, CRS, number of features) for each table beforehand.
-  To avoid this, once :ref:`the connection is set <vector_create_stored_connection>`, it's better to use the :ref:`Browser Panel <browser_panel>` or the :ref:`DB Manager
+  To avoid this, once
+  :ref:`the connection is set <vector_create_stored_connection>`,
-  <dbmanager>` to drag and drop the database tables in the map canvas.
+  it is better to use the :ref:`Browser Panel <browser_panel>` or the :ref:`DB Manager <dbmanager>` to drag and drop the database tables into the map canvas.

 QGIS Custom formats
 ===================

-QGIS proposes two custom formats you can load in the application using their own loading tool:
+QGIS proposes two custom formats:

-* Temporary Scratch Layer: a memory layer that is bound to the project it's opened with (see :ref:`vector_new_scratch_layer` for more information)
+* Temporary Scratch Layer: a memory layer that is bound to the project (see :ref:`vector_new_scratch_layer` for more information)
 * Virtual Layers: a layer resulting from a query on other layer(s) (see :ref:`vector_virtual_layers` for more information)